 Key Takeaways

-• Your skills section should feature a strong collection of technical and interpersonal abilities.
+Skills for an electrician resume should be presented as a strong collection of technical and interpersonal abilities.

 What is the Right Format to Use for an Electrician Resume?